Jane Doe case: Interpretations

 Corwin used the videotape and the transcript for educational purposes about childhood sexual abuse since the first interview, with consent given by Jane Doe's father.
 The second session was later added and consent from Jane was acquired.
-The recollection about the bathroom episode in the second interview was interpreted by Corwin as a repressed and recovered traumatic memory, and the case-study was published in the May 1997 issue of the quarterly psychological journal Child Maltreatment (CM), the official journal of APSAC.
+The case-study was published in the May 1997 issue of the quarterly psychological journal Child Maltreatment (CM), the official journal of APSAC.
 Several other psychologists (Paul Ekman, Stephen Lindsay, Ulrich Neisser, Frank W. Putnam and Jonathan W Schooler) also commented on the case in the journal, mostly in agreement with Corwin's interpretation, and with some criticism from Neisser and Lindsay.
 After publishing this article, the Jane Doe case became influential, frequently used as an example in psychology and law, as an evidence for the repressed memory phenomenon.

 Further research

-Loftus and Guyer, skeptical of Corwin's evidence, conducted extensive research into the case, which involved finding the family through legal databases, as well as talking to friends and relatives.
-They found additional information that Corwin had omitted, indicating that the full story was more complicated than originally thought.
-They revealed details about the custody battle between the parents, with the situation eventually leading to the sexual abuse allegations.
-They also discovered that the marks on Jane's feet and hand, serving basis for the claim that her mother burned her feet on the stove, were probably a result of a previous skin infection that looked ambiguous.
-They also found a clinical psychologist report, which doubted the sexual abuse at the time, and a documented Child Protection Services investigation, that did not find reason to take action against the mother.
+Loftus and Guyer, skeptical of Corwin's evidence, sought to identify Jane Doe through details in Corwin's recordings such as the mention of her first name and hometown.
+After identifying Jane, they sent a private investigator to her town, tracking down friends and relatives.
+The research team spoke with a friend of the family who stated "no way did any of the allegations occur."
+They also discovered that Jane suffered from a fungal condition that caused her skin to peel, which Loftus and her team interpreted to mean that Jane's allegations of foot burns may have been false.
+They also found a report from a clinical psychologist who stated that Jane's testimony sounded "mechanical and rehearsed," which Loftus and Guyer took to mean that her testimony was not credible.
 In addition, they found evidence of the father being a problem drinker and abusive towards Jane's older brother.